BrooksCunningham/Fastly-Training-Demos/NGWAF-Deployment-Examples/ingress-controller-agentSidecar-terraform/README.md

 For example
-## Check th status of the ingress API and delete if needed.
+## Check the status of the ingress API and delete if needed.
 * kubectl get validatingwebhookconfigurations,mutatingwebhookconfigurations -o name
 * kubectl delete validatingwebhookconfigurations my-ingress-ingress-nginx-admission